openebs/openebs/community/README.md

 - Agenda and any notes from each meeting are captured in this [document](https://docs.google.com/document/d/1mHL1ypds4Hf6OnOGz2dOufamu4LiSt4Sgnl9QFrxDls).

-- Feature requests and current release tasks are captured in this [planning sheet](https://docs.google.com/spreadsheets/d/1bbphUqbxShBhgr1VHaEQUzIGMaJJacPNKc1ckNXU1QE).
+- Feature requests and current release tasks are recorded in this [planning sheet](https://docs.google.com/spreadsheets/d/1bbphUqbxShBhgr1VHaEQUzIGMaJJacPNKc1ckNXU1QE).

 Go back to [**Contributing to OpenEBS**](../CONTRIBUTING.md).